n8henrie/fauxmo/README.md

     it's important to let other users know exactly what versions you use.

-Be aware, when fauxmo loads a plugin, it will add the directory containing the plugin to the Python system path, so any other Python modules in this directory might be loaded by unscrupulous code.
+Be aware, when fauxmo loads a plugin, it will add the directory containing the plugin to the Python path, so any other Python modules in this directory might be loaded by unscrupulous code.
+This behavior was adopted in part to facilitate installing any plugin dependencies in a way that will be available for import (e.g. `cd "$MYPLUGINPATH"; pip install -t $MYPLUGINDEPS`).

 ### Notable plugin examples